Slow Cooker Turkey Thighs with Beer and Onions

 - Slow cook the turkey: Cover and cook on low heat for 8 hours or high heat for 4 hours.

 - Serve: Move the turkey thighs to a serving platter, and cover with 2 cups of the beer and onions from the pot.
 Serve, passing the rest of the beer and onions on the side.

 |Ready to smear the mustard on the turkey|

-*Beer: What beer is best?
+- Beer: What beer is best?
 Something with a lot of flavor, but not very bitter.
 I usually use Eliot Ness Amber Lager or Edmund Fitzgerald Porter from Great Lakes Brewing Company.
 (They’re my local brewery.
 I like to support the home team, so I usually have them on hand.)
 I also recommend Ommegang Abbey Ale from Cooperstown, NY; this Belgian style ale has the perfect flavor combination for the recipe.
-As a bonus, the extra large Ommegang bottle leaves beer for the cook to drink.
+As a bonus, the extra large Ommegang bottle leaves plenty of beer for the cook.

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.

 *Enjoyed this post?
 Want to help out DadCooksDinner?
 Subscribe using your RSS reader or by Email, recommend DadCooksDinner to your friends, or buy something from Amazon.com through the links on this site.
 Thank you!